MateoTabakaj/samba/readme.md

 - **Flexible Deployment**: Support for both local and AWS EC2 deployment

 ## 📋 Prerequisites
+**⚠️ Warning: First you need to have a Samba server running.
+This application integrates with a Samba server to interact with shares and files.**

+This is a web application that integrates with a Samba server, allowing users to interact with it through a web interface.
+The app uses **Gunicorn** as the application server and **Nginx** as the reverse proxy.
+It is designed to be deployed both locally and on AWS EC2 instances.

 Before you begin, ensure you have: